 What can you do?

-You should know – if you absolutely need a diamond wedding ring it will not be conflict free and it will mean a cost to the environment.
+If you absolutely need a diamond wedding ring it will not be conflict free and you will have that diamond at a cost to the environment.

 Image ©presto44 via Morguefile